vtex/openapi-schemas/README.md

 ## Schema files

 - The files should follow the JSON OpenApi 3.0 format [Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)
-- Schema files shoud have a mnemonic file name that specify the API being described
+- Schema files shoud have a mnemonic file name that specifies the API being described
 - VTEX_TEMPLATE.json is an example of a simple api.
 It shows how to represent endpoints and parameters.
 Also all server and auth configuration are as they should be for VTEX APIs.

 ## Sync Automation